audionerd/jitterbug/README.markdown

 `:width` Maximum width for the generated header image (text will wrap to a new line to stay within the specified width)

+## Installation

+Install the gem:

+    sudo gem install jitterbug

+In your `config/environment.rb` file:

+    Rails::Initializer.run do |config|
+      ...
+      config.gem "jitterbug", :source  => 'http://gemcutter.org/'
+      ...
+    end

+In your `app\controllers\application_controller.rb` file:

+    class ApplicationController < ActionController::Base
+      ...
+      helper Jitterbug
+      ...
+    end

+Drop any fonts into your project's font directory (by default `/lib/fonts`).

+## Using the `:fat` and `:tag` Options

 ## Dependencies

 Jitterbug uses `Imagemagick` to build the header images.
 It needs to be installed on your development and production machines, as do any fonts that you're using.
 The default location for fonts is `/lib/fonts` in your project.